Canon 800D vs Nikon D3100

-The Canon EOS 800D (called Canon T7i in some regions) and the Nikon D3100 are two digital cameras that were announced, respectively, in February 2017 and August 2010.
+The Canon EOS 800D (called Canon T7i in some regions) and the Nikon D3100 are two digital cameras that were revealed to the public, respectively, in February 2017 and August 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 14.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 14.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 800D vs Nikon D3100

 An illustration of the physical size and weight of the Canon 800D and the Nikon D3100 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3100 is notably smaller (9 percent) than the Canon 800D.
 Moreover, the D3100 is markedly lighter (5 percent) than the 800D.
 In this context, it is worth noting that neither the 800D nor the D3100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (800D) and the Nikon Lens Catalog (D3100).